wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 ### DM Notes and Random Tables

-- At the end of this adventure, the party levels up to 4th level.
+- At the end of this adventure, the party levels up to 3rd level.
+Ask what they did over their summer break to gain their subclass.
 - The Sassy Sally Jane doll modified to utter rumors and secrets about other students, much like a "Burn Book", but in doll form.

 ### References